Bishop William D. Borders, of the Diocese of Orlando, erected St. Mark the Evangelist on March 11, 1972. (Information on Archbishop Borders)

 In 2005 the parish had 10 baptisms, 27 First Communions, 8 marriages, and 50 funerals, about 1,000 registered households.

 Fr.
 McNally completed the construction of the Marian Shrine, which was dedicated on January 1, 2006 and a hundred-year-old marble statue of Mary was installed on December 8, 2006.
 In the Summer of 2007 the Social Hall interior was reappointed and the kitchen re-supplied.
-The generous benefactor made possible the re-paving of the parking lot and the landscaping of the property in the Fall of 2007.
+A generous benefactor made possible the re-paving of the parking lot and the landscaping of the property in the Fall of 2007.
 On November 3, 2007, the first capital campaign in the parish in over thirty years began.
 The purpose of “We the Parish Campaign ‘08″ was to raise $350,000 for the refurbishment of the church interior in the Summer of 2008.
 Work began on refurbishment on June 2, 2008, meanwhile the parish’s worship space moved to the Social Hall.
-By the end of the “Campaign ‘08″ on July 31, the parish raised over $400,000 for the project, which is to be completed sometime in mid-September.
+By the end of the “Campaign ‘08″ on July 31, the parish raised over $400,000 for the project, which was completed sometime in mid-September 2008.

 Throughout most of the parish’s history, religious women served the parish as religious educators and ministers to the elderly and home-bound.
 In the Fall of 1973, Fr.
 Dolan invited two Adrian Dominicans to the parish, Srs.
 John Baptist Dowd and Claire Daniel Watson (Sr. Jane Irene Hutton followed thereafter), who remained until retiring in 1999.
 They were replaced by two other Adrian’s, Srs.
 Francis Elizabeth and Mary Jean, both of whom remained until the Summer of 2006, when they transferred to their congregation’s regional headquarters in West Palm Beach.

 Today approximately fifty-percent of the registered parishioners are over 65 years of age.
-Meanwhile, the youth of the parish are not neglected, with a CCD program, youth altar servers, and a Newman Club begun at Indian River Community College in the Fall of 2007.
-The Newman Club ceased operations in 2009, when a Parish Youth Group was formed-The Way.
-Although that organization was unable to continue in 2012, our service to Youth continues through our Religious Education Program and our Youth Altar Servers, as well as our annual Scholarship given to graduating Seniors who have served the parish.
+Meanwhile, the youth of the parish are not neglected, with a CCD program, youth altar servers, and a Parish Youth Group was recently started again in 2019.
 In April 2015 the Finance Council asked the Graduating Seniors’ Scholarship be renamed the Francis I. McNally Memorial Scholarship, in honor of the pastor’s mother who was a parishioner here and a life-long advocate of young people.
 She died on February 28, 2015, and a scholarship fund was established in her name.

 On July 31, 2018 Fr.
 McNally retired from active ministry.